 Once combined, form the sauerkraut and potato mixture into bite-sized balls by rolling the mixture between your hands.
 I recommend 1-2 tablespoons of mixture for each ball or use a cookie scoop for consistent sizing.
 Aim for roughly 1-inch balls.

-Set up a dredging station containing a dish of flour, a separate bowl of beaten eggs, and a small bowl of breadcrumbs.
+Set up a dredging station containing a shallow bowl of flour, a separate bowl of beaten eggs, and a small bowl of breadcrumbs.
 Dredge the balls in flour, then eggs, and finally the breadcrumbs, shaking off the excess after each dredge.

-Add a couple of inches of oil (ensuring there is enough oil to cover the sauerkraut balls) to a large skillet and heat oil to 350 degrees.
+Add a couple of inches of oil (ensuring there is enough oil to cover the sauerkraut balls) to a frying pan and heat oil to 350 degrees (or use a deep fryer).
 Personally, I like to use my cast iron chicken fryer for this.
 Anything with tall sides will work.

 Place the battered sauerkraut balls in the hot oil in a single layer and fry for 4 minutes, or until golden brown.
 Remove from the oil and let drain on paper towels or on a wire rack.
 Work in batches as necessary.